faceyspacey/respond-framework-docs-old/README.md

 ## Generated Action Creators & Types

 Your `routes` object generates all the action types your application needs.
-For example in the current app, so for we have:
+For example in the current app, so far we have:

 - `actions.home()`
 - `actions.login()`